Fernandknows/ECE2112-Experiment-2/README.md

 np.save('div_by_3.npy', div_by_3)

-#Output to prompt the user that the file has been saved as 'div_by_3.npy' succesfully.
+#Output to prompt the user that the file has been saved as 'div_by_3.npy' successfully.
 print("\nYour file has been saved as 'div_by_3.npy' successfully!")
 ```
 **Output Example:**